runsy/rcbows/README.md

 ###Viewfinder

-You can define a viewfinder for an arrow.
+You can define a viewfinder for a bow.
 This produces a zoom effect.

 ```
 	viewfinder = {